 Everything old is new again!
-And whether you want an RV rental or to own — nothing is cooler than the classic look of a vintage camper.
+And whether you want an RV rental or own your own — nothing is cooler than the classic look of a vintage camper.
 These retro rides feature sweet lines, panoramic windows, and insane interiors — which is why they are so popular.

-However, vintage campers, no matter how well you restore them, will always be vintage campers.
-The solution: a throwback-styled camper that combines those old school design elements with modern features.
-They’re made with lighter, durable materials, have modern interiors, and better handling on the road.
+Vintage campers – no matter how well you restore them – will always be vintage campers.
+The solution: a throwback-styled camper that combines those old-school design elements with modern features.
+They’re made with lighter, durable materials, have modern interiors, and offer better handling on the road.

 Thinking about setting yourself apart from the rest of the camper crowd?